sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ## 27 September 2021

 I extracted the product rating into a separate component and made `@components` folder `index` file more consistent by having it export named exports instead of "default as `<something>`".

+## 28 September 2021

+I styled the product details page for all viewports.